Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 clothing, household supplies, hygiene products, tools,

-retail pricing through manufacturing partnerships and direct
+below-retail pricing through manufacturing partnerships and

-procurement, supporting Pennsylvania-based manufacturing and
+direct procurement, supporting Pennsylvania-based

-of the Commonwealth.
+goods for residents of the Commonwealth.

 (3) The department shall establish partnerships with